futurepixels/futurepixels.co.uk/content/posts/2017-07-01-walk-through-on-creating-a-Linux-virtual-machine-server-with-the-HP-microserver-gen-8-server.md

 +++
-title = "Creating a home virtual machine server" description = "My walk through on creating a server to host virtual machines" date = "2017-07-01T01:11:57Z"
+title = "Creating a Linux virtual machine server with the HP microserver gen 8 server" description = "My walk through on creating a Linux virtual machine server with the HP microserver gen 8 server" date = "2017-07-01T01:11:57Z"
 +++